MTecknology/apr/docs/intro/troubleshooting.rst

 Log Noise
 ---------

-APR Inspector can produce a lot of log output when reviewing videos:
+APR Review can produce a lot of log output when reviewing videos:

   .. code-block:: sh